Mohammad Nidal al-Shaar: Early life, education and career

 Mohammad Nidal al-Shaar was born in Aleppo, Syria, in 1956.
 He earned a Bachelor of Arts degree in Economics from the University of Aleppo in 1980.
 He later pursued advanced studies in the United States, obtaining a Master of Science in International Business from South Dakota State University, a Master of Philosophy in Finance and International Investment from George Washington University, and a PhD in economics from George Washington University.
 Early in his career, he worked as a researcher for the U.S. Department of Housing and Urban Development.

 From 1996 to 2001, al-Shaar served as a professor at the University of Aleppo’s Faculty of Economics.
 During this period, he also held the position of Director of the Central Bank of Syria’s branch in Aleppo.
 Subsequently, he was Secretary General of the Accounting and Auditing Organization for Islamic Financial Institutions from 2002 to 2012.
 He has been involved with emerging markets indices and contributed to training staff at the Dubai Financial Market, Dubai Mercantile Exchange, and Abu Dhabi Securities Exchange.

 Al-Shaar's career also includes roles as Chief of Market Management and Studies at Fannie Mae in Washington, Vice President at Johnson & Higgins in New York and Washington, and economic adviser at the World Bank.
 Additionally, he has served as an adjunct professor at George Washington University, where he taught courses on macroeconomics, global economics, money and banking.

+On 25 January 2026, al-Shaar visited Raqqa, where he met with Governor Abdul Rahman Salama to discuss ways to enhance economic development in the province.